Your doctor or dentist will discuss your symptoms and examine your jaw. He or she will probably:

 - Modified condylotomy.
 Modified condylotomy (kon-dih-LOT-uh-mee) addresses the TMJ indirectly, with surgery on the mandible, but not in the joint itself.
 It may be helpful for treatment of pain and if locking is experienced.

-If your doctor recommends surgery, be sure to discuss the potential benefits and risks, and ask what all your options are.
+If your doctor recommends surgery or other procedures, be sure to discuss the potential benefits and risks, and ask what all your options are.

 Lifestyle and home remedies